-Myrniong Primary school has a BYOD program from grades 3-6.
-We pride ourselves on using iPad devices to transform our classrooms, while still focussing on our core Curriculum.
-Children use the following Apps daily to enhance their learning.
-We have Interactive white boards in all classrooms, that are used to create a collaborative environment for our students.
+Myrniong Primary school has a BYOD program from Year 2-6.
+We pride ourselves on using iPad and notebook devices to transform our classrooms, while still focussing on our core curriculum outcomes.
+Children use a variety of APPs daily to enhance their learning, balanced with hands-on and written work as required.
+We have Interactive SMART TVs in our Junior Classrooms that are used to create an engaging and collaborative learning environment for our students.

 At Myrniong, we provide a vibrant and exciting Art Program that consists of Visual and Performing Arts.
 Children work towards show casing their art works during our annual art show, which is held in September.